ngwattcos/react-python/README.md

 # react-python
 An npm wrapper for pythonxyc, a compiler that translates Python(-like) code into React JSX.

+**Aologies!
+Exports are not working.
+Please check back in a day or two when I tweak the compiler!

 ## Table of Contents
 - [react-python](#react-python)